serilog-archive/serilog-docker/README.md

 * Web App
 * FSharp Web App

-To run these, run `docker-compose -f samples.yml up`
+To run these, run `docker-compose -f samples.yml up --build`

+This will
-This will build & run the samples.
-The console app periodically does a HTTP GET to the sample web apps.
-Both are configured to use Serilog and `Serilog.Extensions.Logging`.
+* Build & run the sample docker images.
+* The console app periodically does a HTTP GET to the
+    * `C#` Kestrel Sample
+    * `F#` Kestrel Sample
+* The console app also logs to the [Literate](https://github.com/serilog/serilog-sinks-literate) and [Splunk](https://github.com/serilog/serilog-sinks-splunk) sinks.
+* The web apps are also configured to use Serilog via `Microsoft.Extensions.Logging` & `Serilog.Extensions.Logging`.

 ### Example Output